All Episodes

 And that's the lie that the jury was shown.

-But I think what Sussman relied on that, I agree, he should have been a cooperating witness, but he banked on the fact that the case was brought in Washington, and you call that out pretty early.
+But I think what Sussman relied on that, I agree, he should have been a cooperating witness, but he banked on the fact that the case was brought in Washington.

-And I also think there's an important point too.
+And I also think there's an important point, too.

-If it were, you know, you've you know you've been a lawyer on both sides, both a prosecutor and a defender.
+You've been a lawyer on both sides, both a prosecutor and a defender.

-I think Durham knew that that was a possibility, but I think what was beneficial, even though there was an acquittal was the amount of information he got out there to the American public.
+I think Durham knew that that was a possibility, but I think what was beneficial, even though there was an acquittal, was the amount of information he got out there to the American public.

-So all the Clinton campaign cronies, to the, you know, to the Jake Sullivan's of the world, the pedestas, the MOOCs, the fusion GPSs, they were all thrown into his joint venture conspiracy as he called it.
+It's all the Clinton campaign cronies, to the Jake Sullivans of the world, the Podestas, the MOOCs, the Fusion GPSs.

-You know, we didn't know that existed.
+We didn't know that existed.

-I mean, this is very serious charge.
+I mean, this is a very serious charge.

-I think that's the fact that you've got these folks with high-level high security clearances, getting government contracts, you know, this is something that that you know we never knew could even exist as you know, at least at our level on the intelligence committee, that you could somehow get, you know, uh a contractor that could become politicized to go out and use the powers of the state to essentially spy on your political opponents.
+This is something that we never knew could even exist as, at least at our level on the intelligence committee, that you could somehow get a contractor that could become politicized to go out and use the powers of the state to essentially spy on your political opponents.

 I mean, that's what happened.